e45lee/artifact-boolean-algebras/README.md

   and error reporting.

-The subeffecting settings can be changed in the extension settings under "additional flix compiler arguments" and using `--Xsubeffectin se-lam` fx.
+The subeffecting settings can be changed in the extension settings under "additional flix compiler arguments" and using `--Xsubeffecting se-lam` fx.

 ## Reusability Guide (Proofs)